practicajs/practica/docs/blog/which-monorepo/index.md

 # Which Monorepo is right for a Node.js BACKEND now?

-As a Node.js starter, choosing the right libraries and frameworks for our users is the bread and buter of our work in [Practica.js](https://github.com/practicajs/practica).
+As a Node.js starter, choosing the right libraries and frameworks for our users is the bread and butter of our work in [Practica.js](https://github.com/practicajs/practica).
 In this post, we'd like to share our considerations in choosing our monorepo tooling

 ![Monorepos](./monorepo-high-level.png)